Recycling In the Philippines: Everything You Need To Know 🇵🇭

-Schools and Barangays will have points of collections where they can turn over plastic wastes and beverage cartons (plastic bottle recycling in the Philippines).
+Schools and Barangays will have points of collection where they can turn over plastic waste and beverage cartons (plastic bottle recycling in the Philippines).
 Eligible participants will get incentives from Nestlé and the local government.
 Public school students and teachers will get the chance to win gift checks during weekly raffles.
 Also, street sweepers who are able to segregate and turn over the qualified amounts of usable waste will receive Nestlé products.

-The company also recycle hard to recycle products such as Styrofoam, laminated items, junk food packaging and PET bottles.
+The company also recycle hard-to-recycle products such as Styrofoam, laminated items, junk food packaging and PET bottles.
 He started to make school chairs using recycled plastic in 2017.
 His recycled school chairs gained popularity and drew media attention.
 His idea was supported by Politicians and big companies and incorporated into their social responsibility campaigns.
 He encourages people to sort their household waste properly and recycle everything that can be recycled at the source.

 “I hope people will learn to recycle and sort their trash at home or at source, so it will be easier for garbage collectors and recycling companies like us to convert them to useful materials.”said Lemen.

 “Public awareness and participation are vital keys to successful waste management measures,” said Subramanyam, Dole Asia vice president for marketing and innovations.